hoangsvit/eplus.dev/cluk0991i000308l8beohhm9z.md

 Now that you finished adding a new dimension, you can test to make sure it's working properly.

 11. Click **Save Changes** and then click the **Validate LookML** button on the top right of the IDE to run a LookML code validation.

 12. You can quickly go to the Explore by clicking the caret next to the file title at the top of the IDE and then selecting **Explore Order Items**.

 ![The users.view dropdown menu with the Explore Order Items option highlighted.](https://cdn.qwiklabs.com/JlCddwBaaI7nBI9UkQLmtB5tucKs6Rrqj1X6oYnwkyk%3D align="left")

 This file menu will only show views that have an Explore defined in the LookML.

-13. Next, navigate to your new dimension under **Users &gt; Dimensions &gt; Age Tier**.
+13. Next, navigate to your new dimension under **Users > Dimensions > Age Tier**.

 14. Add the **Age** and the **Age Tier** dimensions and click **Run**.
 You can see that each age falls into the correct tier:

 ![ages populated in the Users Age and Users Age Tier columns.](https://cdn.qwiklabs.com/1vJRUkjdfZbO72l3mi4ibqqblFmtOEV32%2FtTZ6eOUFU%3D align="left")

 15. Now remove the **Age** dimension and add the **Count** measure and hit **Run** again.
 The results are showing what you want.
 Looker has counted the different ages and grouped them into the appropriate tiers.
 Success!

 ![Various ages listed in the Users Age Tier and Users Count columns](https://cdn.qwiklabs.com/DzC1k73qopuzOPa8GBpGc4f0O%2Fm1tEJK2e4F16prgK0%3D align="left")